Economy of Qatar: Industry

 The government considers industry to be an integral part of its plan to diversify the economy and maximize its huge natural gas reserves, which serve as the primary feed stock for the sector.
 Accordingly, careful planning has gone into industrial development.
 With an eye towards exports, development has been clustered around the ports of Ras Laffan Industrial City and Mesaieed Industrial Area, which are key centers of energy.
 The result has seen considerable growth over the years.
 Industries Qatar (IQ), a producer of petrochemicals, fertilizers and steel, is a regional powerhouse, surpassed only in size by Saudi Basic Industries Corporation (SABIC), the Middle East's largest chemical producer.
 In 2007 the manufacturing sector made the third-largest contribution to GDP among non-oil and gas sectors, equivalent to about 7.5% of GDP.
 Industry in Qatar is regulated by the Ministry of Business and Trade.

 Petrochemicals and fertilizers supply make up a large portion of the industrial base, along with steel and other construction materials, through Qatar Steel and Qatar Primary Material Company (QPMC).
 Indeed, over the past few years, demand for construction materials experienced a major surge as the development boom swept the Persian Gulf region.
-But the global financial crisis has put a significant dent in demand in the region, as project credit lines dry up and investor sentiment remains cautious.
-The crisis has in fact impacted the whole of the industrial sector – IQ saw its net profit drop in the fourth quarter of 2008 more than 90% over the same period the previous year.
+The 2008 financial crisis reduced demand in the region, as project credit lines dry up and investor sentiment remains cautious.
+The crisis impacted the whole of the industrial sector – IQ saw its net profit drop in the fourth quarter of 2008 more than 90% over the same period the previous year.
 But in relative terms, the sector has fared better than most and IQ still managed to post an annual profit of $2bn.
 Large profit chunks from years past have been channeled into capital investments, which should help the sector ride out the storm.
 IQ, for example, is pushing several major expansion projects, worth almost $6bn, ahead.
-Qatar is expected to be one of the fastest growing economies in 2009 – the hope is it will be enough to keep the industrial sector on an upward trajectory.